Dorothy Fuldheim: Television career

-Scripps Howard hired Fuldheim away from WJW ostensibly for WEWS-FM (102.1) but promptly became a part of WEWS-TV upon their December 17, 1947, sign-on via a 13-week contract.
+Scripps Howard hired Fuldheim away from WJW, ostensibly for WEWS-FM (102.1), but she promptly became a part of WEWS-TV upon their December 17, 1947, sign-on via a 13-week contract.
 Fuldheim later mused on joining WEWS, "I'm sure (Scripps) didn't intend to use me... because television was supposed to be for the young and the beautiful and God knows what".
 Despite leaving WJW proper, she informally remained with the station after the Brotherhood of Railroad Trainmen purchased airtime over ABC for a weekly 15-minute commentary program.
-At the time of its launch, WEWS was one of two television stations in operation between New York and Chicago.
+At the time of its launch, WEWS was one of two television stations in operation between New York City and Chicago.
 (The other one was in Detroit.)

 In 1959, Fuldheim, who had been with the station before it even went on air, began to formulate her own newscast in response to the new Eyewitness News on KYW, which was the first half-hour newscast in the country.
 Fuldheim centered her newscast around her interviews, a general overview of the news, and her commentaries (during which the very opinionated Fuldheim frequently inserted her own opinions about the stories).
 Fuldheim was the first woman in the United States to have her own television news analysis program.

 While the format of her show, Highlights of the News, consisted primarily of news analysis, it also included commentary, book reviews and interviews.
 In the years that Highlights of the News aired, Fuldheim interviewed among others Martin Luther King Jr., Helen Keller, the Duke of Windsor, and Barbara Walters.
 She also interviewed several American presidents.

 In the 1960s, Fuldheim teamed with Cleveland radio personality Bill Gordon to host "The One O'Clock Club" on WEWS, a mix of entertainment, news, and interviews.
 This show eventually inspired KYW to launch a similar show hosted by Mike Douglas that eventually eclipsed "The One O' Clock Club" in popularity en route to becoming nationally syndicated.
 At this same time, Fuldheim was also frequently lampooned and skewered on WJW-TV's Shock Theater with Ghoulardi.